Why learn Italian?

 There is no general answer: each one learns differently.
 However, it usually takes trial and error.

-Most likely, you will try different methods before you find the one that works best in your case.
+You will most likely try different methods before you find the one that works best.

 You don’t have to stick to one method: it is better to integrate various resources and focus on the different aspects of language learning.

-A good method would be to study Italian grammar and learn new words and phrases.
+A suitable method would be to study Italian grammar and learn new words and phrases.
 Then, apply what you’ve learned by listening to basic conversations.

-However, if you’re serious about learning Italian, you have to include regular practice as it is an essential component of language learning.
+However, if you’re serious about learning Italian, you must include regular practice as it is essential to language learning.

 Learn on your own

 Why should you learn on your own?
-For sure, it helps you set your schedule and decide what to focus on.
+It helps you set your schedule and decide what to focus on.

 You can also read the news in Italian, watch some Italian movies, or listen to Italian podcasts.

-The downside of learning Italian on your own is that you won’t receive any feedback about your progress.
+The downside of learning Italian alone is that you won’t receive any feedback about your progress.
 You risk repeating the same errors over and over because nobody corrects you.

 Audio courses are a great way to improve your understanding of Italian.
-You can adjust the speed to your needs and listen to the audio how many times you need.
+You can adjust the speed and listen to the audio as often as needed.

-Almost all audio courses provide you with the Italian transcript; this means it is easier to understand the audio and repeat what you have heard.
+Almost all audio courses provide the Italian transcript; it is easier to understand the audio and repeat what you have heard.

-To make the most of an audio lesson, you need to repeat what you have just heard.
-Repeating an audio right after it boosts your ability to learn.
+You must repeat what you have just heard to make the most of an audio lesson.
+You are repeating audio right after it boosts your ability to learn.

 That’s an approach based on speech shadowing, and it is one of the most effective techniques to master a foreign language.